Qualtrics Heatmaps

 Click maps

-This is the primary visualization of the tool.
+This is the default and main overlay the tool.
 I considered approaches with varying levels of information density.
 The objectives of the tool shifted through development.
 Early concepts incorporated more metrics/reporting in the tool to minimize dependencies on the Platform.
 Those dependencies became less necessary by moving to an App model

 Integrated metrics